mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-Turning the feature gate flag on/off only changes scheduling scoring.
-So there is no possibility of impacting workloads that are already running.

 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart